 Special note; land only arrangements

 Where the holiday you book does not include flights arranged by us, we act only as retail agent for the operator of the services concerned.
 Your contract will be with that operator and not us.
 For all such bookings, all references to “we”, “us” and “our” in clauses 1, 2, 4, 5, 6, and 8 of these booking conditions mean Nelson Travel Ltd acting as agent for the operator.
 Clauses 3, 10(1) and 10(2) will not apply to such bookings.
 In addition to these booking conditions, the operator may have its own terms and conditions which will also apply to your booking, copies are available on request.

 1. Making your booking

 To make a booking, please contact us by telephone or e-mail.
 All bookings are subject to these booking conditions.
 The first named person on the booking (“party leader”) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

 The balance of the holiday cost must be received by us not less than 10 weeks prior to departure.
-This date will be shown on the confirmation invoice.
-Reminders are not sent.

 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 6 depending on the date we reasonably treat your booking as cancelled.